23 entities 4 actions 4 events 4 causal chains 10 temporal relations

 Causal Sequence:

-Engineer Intern A chooses to report only current defect, withholding historical pattern
+Engineer Intern A makes volitional decision to report only the current defect to Engineer B, withholding the confirmed historical omission pattern

 RDF JSON-LD